elmunoz42/sbcc-ev-charging-stations/README.md

 *Response strategy:* We will review the sessions data with visualizations, coefficient matrices, and decision tree modeling and inference.
 This will enable a much deeper understanding of the factors that are at play and allow for effective policy recommendations.
 E.g., reducing the idling time allowance during peak hours from 4 to 2 hours before a penalty charge.
 Please note that any such policy change will need to thoroughly consider not just logistic impacts but also accessibility impact on the CSB's citizens, especially marginalized groups, as this is an imperative clearly stated in the "Zero Emission Vehicle Plan".

 *Summary:* This capstone research paper will work to address these 2 items in turn.
 Additionally, we have already been providing CSB value in performing statistical analysis and visualizations for data that had never before been thoroughly explored.
 Our hope is that the timing coincides and findings from this report can actually inform CSB's "Zero Emission Vehicle Plan" official report that is being actively worked on by Jerel Francisco and his colleagues.
+Furthermore, there is a ROADMAP document with future improvements we plan to deploy in the next few months.

 ## Data Sources